trlorenz/PG-recursively_delete/README.md

 The first three columns are, at each given node:

-1. The number of records to be deleted. ('~' indicates that no deletion will be attempted at the node on account of a 'set null' constraint.)
+1. The number of records to be deleted. ('~' indicates that no deletion will be attempted at the node on account of a 'set default' or 'set null' constraint.)
 2. The FK constraint type: one of 'a', 'r', 'c', 'n', or 'd' ('no action', 'restrict', 'cascade', 'set null', or 'set default').
 3. An indicator of participation in a circular dependency.